 A little more of the same won’t matter, we need revolutionary answers.

 Despite long term systematic underserving and undermining of Black children, we hear very little about them in the current debate.
 They and their parents are sometimes trotted out as props for this one’s or that one’s agenda.
 But once the cameras go away, so do their concerns.

 Black children in Oakland need us.
-Please join us 10/20 to move for action.
+Please join us on Saturday, October 20 to move for action.